-- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operation and other facilities, roads, or infrastructure related for or on behalf of the System, including individual campuses of the System. - Issued 02-04-2009. - \$108,395,000; all bonds authorized have been issued (\$98,230,000 (UH) and \$10,165,000 (UHCL). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
-(Funding for fiscal year 2011 partially from Legislative appropriation.)
+- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operation and other facilities, roads, or infrastructure related for or on behalf of the System, including individual campuses of the System. - In addition to the defeasement of the commercial paper noted above the proceeds were used to finance the Science Lab renovations, the purchase of Bayou Oaks, the construction of the Stadium Parking Garage Part 1 and East Garage Part 2 (UH) and the renovation of the Arbor Building (UHCL). - Issued 02-04-2009. - \$108,395,000; all bonds authorized have been issued (\$98,230,000 University of Houston and \$10,165,000 University of Houston Clear Lake). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
+(Funding for fiscal year 2011 partially from Legislative appropriation-Tuition Revenue Bonds.)